Aiman-Abdullah/How-to-improve-building-deploying-time-in-GitHub-Action/README.md

 # Strapi application

-How to improve the building & deploying time in GitHub Action.
+How to improve the building & deploying time in GitHub Action?
-The time was quite large for building / deploying to Azure App service.
-And, Total files were large enough (Please see the snapshoot below)
+If time quite large for building / deploying to Azure App service.
+And, Total files were large enough (Please see the snapshoot below). the best way is to Zip & Unzip Artifacts files.
-Note: the time spending was more than 1 hour.

 ![image](https://user-images.githubusercontent.com/32886468/150437881-121043d5-6c4e-42c4-9135-69c7bafae536.png)